szymeqic-git/projekt_psl/README.md

 > 7. **Building Automation:** In commercial and residential buildings, SCADA systems are used for HVAC (Heating, Ventilation, and Air Conditioning) control, lighting management, and security systems.
 > 8. **Water and Wastewater Management:** SCADA systems are vital for monitoring and controlling water treatment plants, distribution networks, and wastewater treatment facilities, ensuring the supply of clean water and proper sanitation.
 > 9. **Telecommunications:** SCADA systems help manage telecommunications infrastructure, including cell towers, ensuring network availability and performance.

+#### Here are a few key SCADA system applications, and their main features:
+> 1. **Asix SCADA:**
+>     • **User-Friendly Interface:** Asix offers a user-friendly graphical interface that allows users to quickly understand and control processes.
+>     • **Real-Time Data Collection:** The application allows for real-time data collection from various devices and processes, enabling continuous monitoring and response to changes.
+>     • **Integrated Diagnostic Tools:** Asix provides advanced diagnostic tools that assist in quickly identifying and resolving issues within the system.
+>     • **Support for Various Communication Protocols:** It supports various communication protocols, making it easy to connect with different devices and systems.
 ##### Źródła:

 * [copadata.com](https://www.copadata.com/pl/product/zenon-software-platform-platforma-programowa-firmy-copa-data/wizualizacja-kontrola/co-to-jest-scada/)